-Social Thinking®, being a “we thinker”, a successful group participant and a friend, is one of the hardest jobs of childhood.
+Social brain building to become a “we thinker”, a successful group participant and a friend, is one of the hardest jobs of childhood.

 Weather your child is 4, 10 or 15, being a competent social learner does not always happen intuitively.
 Learning social skills will require that your child is able to attend to a lot of data and decide what are the most important pieces of information, and use emotion, language and motor skills to respond in an appropriate manner within a relationship.
 A child can acquire those tools when he/she is given the opportunity to experience interactions with others that result in positive and negative outcomes, and is supported throughout the learning process.
 These learning opportunities can be facilitated by informed, knowledgeable and compassionate mentors, including parents, teachers and therapists.
 They can bridge the gap for the child and help him build the “scaffold” needed to move to higher learning.

 It is often confusing when we see a child, of any age, struggling.
 We often think first about the psychology behind the child’s temperament and behavior – does it stem from environment, living situation, relationships?
 In reality, learning to be a social being and be socially competent is really based on a highly complicated neurological process – a process that is automatic for most and creates stress and struggle for some.